A selection of our very best maths resources entirely free, updated each month.

 The metric system takes centre stage in the Year 5 Measurement Programme of Study, emphasising the importance of converting between different units of metric measures.
 By the end of Year 5 children should know the following relationships between metric units: 1 kilometre = 1,000 metres 1 metre = 100 centimetres...

+More work is done with measuring using kilometres this year, using the knowledge that there are 1,000 metres in a kilometre.
 Converting between units is an important part of the Year 4 Programme of Study for Measurement.
-For instance, children should be able to convert kilometres to metres or grams to kilograms, which needs a good knowledge of multiplying and dividing by 1,000.
-Calculating perimeters and finding the area of rectilinear...
+For instance, children should be able to convert kilometres to metres or centimetres...

 The latest news, articles, and resources, sent to your inbox weekly.